petewall/WindyCity-DevFest-2023/README.md

 # WindyCity DevFest 2023

+Thank you for your interest in my talk at [WindyCity DevFest 2023](https://windycity.devfest.io/)!

-This is the source repo for my demo for [WindyCity DevFest 2023](https://windycity.devfest.io/).
+This repo has the source for the demo that I gave.

+## Slides

+The link to the slides will be uploaded in the future!

-## Setting up the environment:
+## Setting up the environment

 ### Set up cluser
 make create-cluster